argoproj/argo-workflows/docs/multi-cluster.md

 Do not use this feature as a way to have single Argo Workflows installation managing many clusters as that creates a single-point of failure, and it will not scale.

 This mode only listens to workflows within the controller's cluster.
-You cannot create workflows in other clusters - you must install a workflow controller in every cluster you create a workflow in.
+You cannot create workflows in other clusters - you must install a workflow controller in every cluster you create workflows in.

-### Typically, Needs Cluster Wide Install
+### Typically, Not Suitable With Managed Namespace Install

 This feature is orthogonal to managed namespaces.
 If you install in namespace-mode but configure multiple clusters - you can only run manage workflow pods in the namespace with exactly the same name, regardless of cluster.